andraugust/andraugust.github.io/thermo-2.md

 $$

-Similarly, if we displace a system's volume $$V$$ against a pressure $$P$$ then the work done is
+Similarly, if we displace a system's volume $$V$$ against a pressure $$P$$, the work done is

 $$
 dW_{\text{mechanical}} = -P\ dV
 $$

 The negative sign is used to make decreases in volume increase internal energy.
 Going forward, I'll focus on mechanical work and refer to it simply as $$W$$.

-Let's look at two common processes involving work.
+Let's look at two common processes involving work: isothermal and adiabatic processes.

 Isothermal processes are those where temperature is held constant.
 In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir at all times.